gottacatchenall/ms_false_negatives/README.md

 metric in assessing predictive capacity as PR-AUC.
-As we keep adding more false-negatives, the network eventually becomes a zeros matrix, and these models can still learn to predict “no-interaction” for all possible species pairs, which does far better than random guessing (ROC-AUC = 0.5) in terms the false positive rate (one of the components of ROC-AUC).
+As we keep adding more false-negatives, the network eventually becomes a zeros matrix, and these models can still learn to predict “no-interaction” for all possible species pairs, which does far better than random guessing (ROC-AUC = 0.5) in terms of the false positive rate (one of the components of ROC-AUC).
 This highlights a more broad issue of label class imbalance, meaning there are far more non-interactions than interactions in data.
 A full treatment of the importance of class-balance is